agawrysiuk/react-learning/README.md

         signing it to some element `<button ref={toggleBtnRef} ...`, and finally, calling it by pointing to the current reference: `toggleBtnRef.current.click();` inside e.g. React Hook `useEffect()`
 - Context - introduced by React and it helps us handle cases, where you need certain data, certain state in multiple components and you don't want to pass that state across multiple layers of components just to get it from component A at the top to component D at the very bottom when the components B, C in between don't really care about it.
 In short, Context is globally available (or in the place you want to be available) JavaScrip object/array/variable.
+First, you create a js file with the context `const yourContext = React.createContext({some: value, other: value}); export default yourContext;` (funnily enough, we don't really care about the values here as we are going to use state) and then, there are three ways to use it:
-You need to use it as a JSX element with the syntax `<YourContext.Provider value={}>...</...>` in the parent component where you set value, and the syntax `<YourContext.Consumer>{context => <child_components_here>}</...>` (function inside!) in the component bottom child (in this example, we skip components B and C, and put it right into D).
+    - as a JSX element with the syntax `<YourContext.Provider value={this.state.value}>...</...>` in the parent component where you set value, and the syntax `<YourContext.Consumer>{context => <child_components_here>}</...>` (function inside!) in the component bottom child (in this example, we skip components B and C, and put it right into D).
+    - with React 16.6, in the Components you can use a static property contextType (written exactly like this) and its value should match YourContext, like this: `static contextType = YourContext;`; then, you just use `this.context.value` (not this.contextType!) to get the values you need
+    - in the Functional Components, you can use React Hook `useContext()` with the syntax `const yourContext = useContext(YourContext);` and then, use it inside the function by calling `yourContext.anyValueOrMethod`

 ### Modules created:
 - **react-01-basics** - basics of creating a React application